AxonIQ/reference-guide/part2/event-handling.md

 * The first parameter is always the payload of the Event Message.
 In the case the Event Handlers doesn't need access to the payload of the message, you can specify the expected payload type on the `@EventHandler` annotation.
 When specified, the first parameter is resolved using the rules specified below.
 Do not configure the payload type on the annotation if you want the payload to be passed as a parameter.

-* Parameters annotated with `@MetaData` will resolve to the Meta Data value with the key as indicated on the annotation.
+* Parameters annotated with `@MetaDataValue` will resolve to the Meta Data value with the key as indicated on the annotation.
 If `required` is `false` (default), `null` is passed when the meta data value is not present.
 If `required` is `true`, the resolver will not match and prevent the method from being invoked when the meta data value is not present.

 * Parameters of type `MetaData` will have the entire `MetaData` of an `EventMessage` injected.